2025 Rotorua Lakes Council election: Rotorua Rural ward

-As the only candidate, Barker is elected unopposed.
+As the only candidate, Barker was elected unopposed.

 Results

 Overall turnout was 43.27%, with 21,796 voting papers returned, down from 47.9% in the 2022 election and short of the council's goal of at least 50% turnout.
 Rotorua ranked 51st for turnout out of the 66 district and city councils taking part in these elections.

 With final results, the following candidates were declared elected:

 Mayor

 Incumbent mayor Tania Tapsell was re-elected to a second term in a landslide.